commandrine/torfetch/README.md

 Pre-requisite is that you have installed TorCrawl and run the tool to list paths and files of an Onion site.
+You can place the script in the same folder as TorCrawl.

 torfetch example:
-python torfetch.py http://[insert onion URL here] [insert TorCrawl output] -o downloads
+python torfetch.py http://[insert onion URL here] [insert TorCrawl output] -o [insert path you want the tool to download to]